 Every email I open I make a quick decision to perform one of the below tasks.

-- There are often times I don’t have time to respond then or need to look up more information to answer their question.
+There are often times I don’t have time to respond then or need to look up more information to answer their question.
 In that case I“delay it.”
 So I don’t forget about it I also flag the email and will periodically go through these marked emails throughout the day to ensure I am not missing a deadline or leaving someone hanging.
-Sometimes I also delay a response by asking the person for more clarification – freeing me up not to worry about their request until I hear back.
+Sometimes I also delay a response by asking the person for more clarification.
+This frees me up not to worry about their request until I hear back.
 I also flag these emails if I believe they are important and I may want to follow up at a later time if they do not respond.

 Now that you’ve learned to get your inbox under control, let’s chat about how to write better emails.
 Emails that get opened, read, appreciated and responded to.